 You already know about green roofs.
 But green walls?
 Yes!
 A friend interested in interior design introduced me to the notion of living walls and it didn’t take much to discover how fast the idea is catching on.
 Also called “vertical gardening,” the idea is being championed by a number of eco-minded builders of both large buildings and small.
 Businesses devoted specifically to living walls are popping up, self-contained living-wall units are available and some cities are encouraging their use.

 Vertical gardens can be designed for both inside and outside walls.
 The benefits are many.
 Most obvious are aesthetic.
 “When I walk by, it’s calming, just a little more serene, maybe a little bohemian,” says one living wall owner in this Wall Street Journal story.
 “I call it Prozac on a wall,” says another.
 A living wall adds color, texture and interest.
 But that’s not all.
 Having a wall of plants will naturally filter the air, removing pollutants that make indoor air often more dangerous than out.
 Indoor living walls provide insulating value, reducing heating and cooling costs.
 On outside walls, a vertical garden will help protect the structure from strong sunlight as well as keep it cool.
 Outside living walls also shield the inside from noise.
 Inside living walls improve acoustics. (more…)

 It’s August and there’s plenty of late summer chores to be done outside.
-But it’s also the time to plan for your indoor, winter garden.
+But it’s also the time to start planning your indoor garden for fresh, winter harvests.
 The bounty you’re enjoying now from you outdoor garden will be sorely missed once the frost forms and the snow flies.
 But if you plan now, you can enjoy fresh greens, herbs — even tomatoes! — from a carefully planned indoor winter garden.
 Or maybe you just want to brighten your indoor environment during the cold dark months with beautiful indoor plants or flowers.
 And, planning now, allows you to take advantage of off-season special deals when buying the containers, indoor grow lights, and hydroponic supplies you’ll need.
 Starting now means you can surprise your holiday guests with fresh salads and herbs despite the winter wonderland. (more…)